prasenjeet-symon/bookmark-manager/work-by-symon.md

    - Fetches and returns tabs with updatedAt timestamps greater than or equal to the provided lastUpdatedTime, improving tab synchronization efficiency.

 These enhancements collectively improve the management of links, categories, and tabs within the application, providing users and clients with more flexible and efficient ways to organize and retrieve data.

 ---

+# Work completed: Application Feature Implementations and Enhancements

+## 30 Jan 2024

+## Prisma Model Refinement

+### 1. **Define HiddenTag and LinkHiddenTag Models:**
+   - Updated the HiddenTag model, fixing a typo in the field name from 'idetifier' to 'identifier'.
+   - Added fields: 'id', 'name', 'order', 'linkHiddenTags', 'createdAt', 'updatedAt', 'isDeleted'.
+   - 'identifier' and 'name' are unique.
+   - 'isDeleted' is a boolean field, defaulting to false.

+   - Introduced the LinkHiddenTag model:
+      - Represents the association between a link and a hidden tag.
+      - Fields include 'id', 'linkIdentifier', 'tagIdentifier', 'createdAt', 'updatedAt'.
+      - Establishes relations with the Link and HiddenTag models.
+      - This commit improves the definition of hidden tags and their association with links.

+## User Interaction and Content Management

+### 2. **Implement User Logout Functionality:**
+   - Introduced a new endpoint ("/logout") and the corresponding method in the SignupController class to handle user logout.
+   - The logout method removes the specified session token associated with the user, effectively logging them out.
+   - Validation for the logout request body ensures the required token is provided.
+   - Users can securely end their sessions and invalidate associated tokens.

+### 3. **Implement Endpoint to Retrieve All Tags of the Application:**
+   - Introduced a new route ("/tags") and the corresponding method in the TagController class to retrieve all tags of the application.
+   - The endpoint fetches tags from the database, excluding those marked as deleted, and returns the list of tags to the client.
+   - Users can view and manage all available tags within the application.

+### 4. **Implement Endpoint to Move a Link from the Catalog to a Specific Tab and Category:**
+   - Introduced a new route ("/catalog/move") and the corresponding method in the LinkController class to move a link from the user's catalog to a specified tab and category.
+   - The endpoint validates the request body, ensuring the presence of finalCategoryIdentifier and identifier.
+   - If the validation passes, the link is updated in the database, associating it with the provided tab and category.
+   - Users can organize catalog links into specific tabs and categories, improving link management and categorization.

+### 5. **Implement Endpoint to Fetch Links Incrementally Based on Last Updated Time:**
+   - Introduced a new route ("/links-incrementally") and corresponding methods in the LinkController class to retrieve links incrementally.
+   - The endpoint supports fetching all links if no lastUpdatedTime is provided and fetching links updated after the specified lastUpdatedTime.
+   - Efficient synchronization with the server based on the last update timestamp is facilitated.

+### 6. **Implement Endpoint to Retrieve All Links Within a Specific Category:**
+   - Introduced a new route ("/links") and associated methods in the LinkController class to fetch all links belonging to a specified category within a given tab.
+   - The implementation utilizes Prisma to query the database and retrieve the list of links associated with the provided tabIdentifier and categoryIdentifier.
+   - Users can obtain all links within a particular category, facilitating a comprehensive view of their organized content.

+### 7. **Implement Endpoint to Move a Link from One Category to Another:**
+   - Introduced a new route ("/links/move") and associated methods in the LinkController class to handle the movement of a link from one category to another within a specified tab.
+   - The implementation utilizes Prisma to update the link's category association in the database, ensuring it is accurately reflected in the user's content organization.
+   - Users have the flexibility to reorganize their content by easily moving links between categories, contributing to a more dynamic and customizable user experience.

+### 8. **Implement Endpoint to Delete a Link from a Category:**
+   - Introduced a new route ("/links") and associated methods in the LinkController class to handle the deletion of a link from a specified category within a tab.
+   - The implementation utilizes Prisma to mark the link as deleted in the database, ensuring it is excluded from future queries.
+   - Users can seamlessly remove unwanted links, contributing to a more streamlined and organized content management experience.

+### 9. **Implement Endpoint to Update a Link Within a Category:**
+   - Introduced a new route ("/links") and corresponding methods in the LinkController class to handle the update of an existing link within a specified category of a tab.
+   - The implementation uses Prisma to update the database, including the ability to modify the link's order, title, URL, icon, notes, and associated tags.
+   - Users can efficiently update link details and associated tags, contributing to better organization and customization of their content.

+---